 It makes them more tender, so the scones have a better crumb and a richer texture.

-It can also add a slight tang depending on the amount used and the type of buttermilk.
-This recipe is very balanced flavorwise.
+Depending on the amount used and the type of buttermilk, it can also add a slight tang.
+This recipe is very balanced flavor-wise.

-Buttermilk can be purchased in the grocery store or online, or you can easily make your own (find the recipe in the recipe card's notes).
-You can also buy buttermilk powder and prepare it as you need to.
+Buttermilk can be purchased in the grocery store or online, or you can easily make your own (find how-to in the recipe card's notes).
+You can also buy buttermilk powder and prepare it as needed.

 Ingredient list